lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 **TABLE OF CONTENT:**

-> 1. What is Machine Learning
+> 1. What is Machine Learning?
 > 2. Techniques

 **1. What is Machine Learning?**